distant-gradient/bestwhatsappgroups.app/_rawposts/2019-07-14-whatsapp-group-links.md

 Did you know that there unlimited WhatsApp groups that are created for sharing different types of interesting content like job alerts, memes, jokes, cricket alerts, and so on.
 Millions of people join such groups every day to get latest updates, make new friends who have similar interests or simply to stay busy with exciting new content through the day.
 This provides a great opportunity, especially for Indians, since there are tons of Indian whatsapp group links out there to help connect all of us depending on our shared interests.

-But finding such groups to join is not easy.
-You have to find such groups by asking your friends or looking through scattered online sources.
-And sometimes, once you find the invite links, the group is either full or inactive or the invite link has stopped working.
-So we decided to solve this problem by creating a huge public collection of active whatsapp group links, for various topics and languages, that are updated every day.
+But finding such whatsapp groups to join is not easy.
+You have to find such the whatsapp group links by asking your friends to invite you or by extensively searching through scattered online sources.
+And sometimes, once you find the invite to whatsapp group links, it is either full or inactive or the invite link has stopped working.
+So we decided to solve this problem by creating a huge public collection of active indian whatsapp group links, for various topics and languages, that are updated every day.
 Isn't that great?

 Another thing is that in order to join groups, users earlier had to ask the admin to add them to the group.
 This was difficult to do.
 But now, whatsapp has made it very easy to join all types of groups by launching the "WhatsApp Group Invite Link" feature.